 If the camera module still cannot connect to the internet, please try troubleshooting your Wi-Fi router settings or try contacting your network administrator for help.

 PLEASE NOTE: If the module is in charging mode (plugged in) that can potentially result in failed pairing.
-So the module should be disconnected from charging while paring at all times (but it's still important to make sure it has enough battery before you initiate the pairing process).
+So the module should be disconnected from charging while pairing at all times (but it's still important to make sure it has enough battery before you initiate the pairing process).